kinten108101/kinten108101.github.io/_posts/2020-08-08-1-web-scraper-s.md

 *Let Python do the rest*.

-This is no remarkable feat by any means.
+This is a remarkable feat by no means.
 Yahoo!
 Pipes first drove APIs home in the early 2000s, then got executed.
-Today, Node-red dominates the crossing of Arduino and APIs, but behind of them all is Python (and Nodejs).
-Plenty of application programming interfaces are ready-made open sources or not, thus only some coding skills are required to, well, interface between them.
+Today, Node-red dominates all budding crossovers between Arduino and APIs, but behind them all lies the backbone programming language Python, not to mention the server environment in its aid, NodeJS.
+Plenty of applications, programming interfaces are ready-made and open sources already, so only some coding skills are required to, well, interface between them.
 We've seen Michael, Cary, Dani, et cetera - you name it - making good uses out of them every once in a while.
 Now it's my turn.